The Summer Palace — Imperial Garden of Perfect Combination of Natural Landscape and Artificial Buildings

 In ancient Chinese Mythology, there are Three Mythical Mountains on the sea, named Penglai, Fangzhang, and Yingzhou, on which many deities live.

-Therefore, since Qin Shi Huang (259 BC — 210 BC), emperors would build three islands in a big lake in their royal palaces to imitate the wonderland.
+Therefore, starting with Qin Shi Huang (259 BC — 210 BC), emperors would construct three islands in large lakes within their royal palaces to emulate this wonderland.

 Seventeen Arches Bridge to Nanhu Island, One of the Three Islands on the Kunming Lake.